Eyellen/Eyellen.Unity.ObservableFields/README.md

 `ObservableField` - Does not support inspector and uses only pure C# features.</br>
 `UnityObservableField` - Supports inspector, uses C# and Unity events.
 You can assign Unity events in the inspector.</br>
 `IReadOnlyObservableField` - Read only interface for observable fields.
 Allows to get read only value and subscribe to changes.</br>
+`IObservableFieldEvents` - Interface that provides methods to subscribe or unsubscribe from changes.</br>

 # Important Notes